goToMain/libosdp/python/README.md

 This package exposes the C/C++ library for OSDP devices to python to enable rapid prototyping of these devices.
 There are two modules exposed by this package:

-- `osdp_sys`: A thin wrapper around the C/C++ API; this has been around for a long time now and hence has the most tested surface.
+- `osdp_sys`: A thin wrapper around the C/C++ API; this is a low level API and is no longer recommended to use this directly.

-- `osdp`: Another wrapper over `osdp_sys` to provide a python friendly API; this is a new implementation which is not powering the integration testing suit used for all changes made to this project.
-Over time, this will be the primary means of interacting with this library.
+- `osdp`: A wrapper over the `osdp_sys` to provide python friendly API; this implementation which is now powering the integration testing suit used to test all changes made to this project.

 ## Install